lea-yamashiro/MaryPaley153/Project3_Notes.md

 ### B Deliverables

 **[B.1] Nutritional content of different foods**
-For all foods we're considering, need to:
+For all foods we're considering, (for food conversion table discussed before) need to:
 - describe their nutritional content of food
 - describe nutritional in terms that allow us to compare with recommended daily allowances
 - Note: they'll provide pointers to US Govt. recommendations, but many countries have their own recommendations, which might be better suited to their populations.